gbv/paia/paia.md

     A PAIA server MAY define additional states which can be mapped to `1` by PAIA clients.
-In JSON account states MUST be encoded as numbers instead of strings. document status
+In JSON account states MUST be encoded as numbers instead of strings. service status
-  : A nonegative integer representing the current relation between a particular
+  : A nonegative integer representing the current status in fulfillment of a
-    document and a particular patron.
+    service.
+In most cases the service is related to a document, so the service status is a relation between a particular document and a particular patron.
 	Possible values are:

     0. no relation (this applies to most combinations of document and patron, and it can be expected if no other state is given)